apache/shardingsphere/docs/document/content/features/orchestration/encrypt.en.md

 ## Continuance

 This article describes how to use Encrypt-JDBC, one of the ShardingSphere products, SpringBoot, SpringNameSpace are also could be the access form , etc. This form of access  mainly focus to Java homogeneous, and is deployed together with business code In a production environment.
 For heterogeneous languages, ShardingSphere also provides Encrypt-Proxy client.
 Encrypt-Proxy is a server-side product that implements the binary protocol of MySQL and PostgreSQL.
-Users can independently deploy the Encrypt-Proxy service, User can access this `virtual database server` with decryption through third-party database management tools(e.g. Navicat), JAVA connection pool or the command line, just like access ordinary MySQL and PostgreSQL databases.
+Users can independently deploy the Encrypt-Proxy service, User can access this `virtual database server` with encryption through third-party database management tools(e.g. Navicat), JAVA connection pool or the command line, just like access ordinary MySQL and PostgreSQL databases.

-The decryption function belongs to distributed governance of Apache ShardingSphere.
+The encryption function belongs to distributed governance of Apache ShardingSphere.
 In fact, the Apache ShardingSphere ecosystem also has other more powerful capabilities, such as data sharding, read-write separation, distributed transactions, and monitoring governance.
-You can even choose any combination of these functions, such as decryption + data sharding, or data sharding + read-write separation, or monitoring governance + data sharding.
+You can even choose any combination of these functions, such as encryption + data sharding, or data sharding + read-write separation, or monitoring governance + data sharding.
 In addition to the combination of these functions, ShardingSphere also provides various access forms, such as Sharding-JDBC and Sharding-Proxy for different situations.